Skyline Cruises

 Address: Pier 61, Chelsea Piers, 111C 11th Ave, New York, NY 10011

-Opening hours: Daily, and the cruise lasts 2 to 3 hours
+Opening hours: Daily; the cruise lasts 2 to 3 hours

-Expect to pay: A pricey one, about $123 per adult, but well spent for an evening cruise through New York's harbor accompanied by some tunes.
+Expect to pay: From $104 per adult, well spent for an evening cruise through New York's harbor accompanied by some tunes.

 Advertising

 What is it?
-Cruise both the Hudson and East Rivers on this two-and-a-half-hour venture set to music from a pianist playing classic jazz, blues and Broadway hits.
+Cruise both the Hudson and East Rivers on this two-and-a-half-hour venture set to music from an onboard DJ, plus games like giant Jenga and Connect Four.

-Why we love it: While aboard, you'll be served a lavish three-course dinner as you marvel at Ellis Island, the Statue of Liberty, Freedom Tower and the Empire State Building.
+Why we love it: While aboard, you'll be served a three-course dinner as you take in Ellis Island, the Statue of Liberty, One World Trade Center and the Empire State Building from the 360-degree views on the observation deck of The Spirit of New York.

 Time Out tip: Think smart casual when it comes to the vibe of this cruise ship.